tomtran90/CarND-Vehicle-Detection/README.md

 ---
 ### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!

 ### Histogram of Oriented Gradients (HOG)

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the cell 5 and 6 of the IPython notebook [Vehicle_Detection](./Vehicle_Detection.ipynb).

-I started by reading in all the `vehicle` and `non-vehicle` images.
-Here is an example of one of each of the `vehicle` and `non-vehicle` classes:
+I started by reading in all the `car` and `non-car` images.
+Here are some examples of each of the `car` and `non-car` classes:

+![alt text][image5]
-![alt text][image1]
+![alt text][image6]
 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

-Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:
+Here is an example using the `RGB` color space and HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

-![alt text][image2]
+![alt text][image1]

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried various combinations of parameters to train the model on. `YCrCb`, `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)` seems to be the best combination to build the model.
+Other color spaces like RGB and YUV also yield high accuracy, but seem to predict more false positives.
+With this combination, the test accuracy is 99%.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM using HOG features and color features in cell 10 to 18 of the IPython notebook [Vehicle_Detection](./Vehicle_Detection.ipynb).

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+I used the approach described in the lesson in cell 22 to 42 of the notebook [Vehicle_Detection](./Vehicle_Detection.ipynb).
+Instead of overlap, I define how many cells to step in 'cells_per_step = 2'.
+The following is the result on the test images after sliding the window across the search area:

+![alt text][image2]

+Since there are false positives, I used a heatmap and a threshold to only get the true car detections.
+Below is an example of the result on test images:

 ![alt text][image3]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+I tried different scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector.
+I settled with 1.5 since it gives the best reesult on test images.
 Here are some example images:

 ![alt text][image4]
 ---